deniaz/wp-dms/dms/readme.txt

 == Installation ==

-1. Upload wp-dms-1.1.zip as a plugin into your WordPress instance
+1. Upload domain-mapping-system.zip as a plugin into your WordPress instance
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Point all domains to your WordPress vhost
 4. Create a WP Page (*My Regular Product*)